1428208016/redis-desktop-manager/README.md

 ==============================

-create a new repository on the command line echo "# autobuild" >> README.md git init git add README.md
+create a new repository on the command line<br/>
+echo "# autobuild" >> README.md
+git init
+git add README.md